 Currently Recruiting

 Autism contains a puzzling conundrum: Although 70% of autistic individuals demonstrate age-appropriate language and cognitive abilities on standardized tests, they nonetheless experience significant communication challenges during everyday interactions.
 In this project, we study adolescents with and without autism, as they interact with peers.
-This recently-funded NIDCD study combines traditional standardized language tests with innovative psycholinguistic measures derived from spontaneous natural conversations to develop profiles of communication strengths and weaknesses that can be used to inform personalized interventions focused on improving conversational success.
+This study combines traditional standardized language tests with innovative psycholinguistic measures derived from spontaneous natural conversations to develop profiles of communication strengths and weaknesses that can be used to inform personalized interventions focused on improving conversational success.
+This study is in collaboration with PI Inge-Marie Eigsti at the University of Connecticut.
 More information here.

 How we communicate – our body language, tone, expression – says just as much as our words.
 This study compares how people with different backgrounds and medical conditions use language and non-verbal methods to interact.